eshaan-c/daily-pennsylvanian-headline-scraper/README.md

-# Basic Git Scraper Template
+# Daily Pennsylvanian Admissions News Scraper

+This web scraper will navigate to the Daily Pennsylvanian's admissions news section, and scrape the latest headline as they update.
+It includes a sample worflow that demonstrates core git scraping capabilities, and scraped data will be stored incrementally to data file.

-This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).
+This tool was built of a template that template provided a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).

-Git scraping helps create an audit trail capturing snapshots of data over time.
-It leverages Git's version control and a continuous integration's scheduling capabilities to regularly scrape sites and save data without needing to manage servers.

-The key benefit is automating web scrapers to run on a schedule with little overhead.
-The scraped data gets stored incrementally so you can review historical changes.
-This helps enable use-cases like price monitoring, content updates tracking, research datasets building, and more.
-The ability to have these resources for virtually free, enables the use of this technique for a wide range of projects.

-Tools like GitHub Actions, GitLab CI and others make git scraping adaptable to diverse sites and data needs.
-The scraping logic just needs to output data serialized formats like CSV, JSON etc which gets committed back to git.
-This makes the data easily consumable downstream for analysis and vis.

-This template includes a sample workflow to demonstrate the core git scraping capabilities.
-Read on to learn how to customize it!

 ## Overview